OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 1. Moving all the task logs, packages, artifacts, etc., to a shared storage folder (BLOB data).
 1. Configuring a load balancer.

-This guide is generic and purposely mentioning specific such as Azure File Storage, AWS RDS SQL Server, etc.  Please refer to the guide matching your hosting solution for specifics.
+This guide is generic and purposely avoids mentioning specific technologies such as Azure File Storage, AWS RDS SQL Server, etc.  Please refer to the guide matching your hosting solution for specifics.

 - [Designing Octopus for High Availability On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md)
 - [Designing Octopus for High Availability in Azure](/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md)